DylanMeeus/springboot_jwt_blog/_posts/2016-07-12-building-serverless-apps-with-aws-lambda.markdown

 };
 ```

-This implementation will work for now.
-We'll update our code to get the email from the request once we have the API Gateway integrated.
-For now, let's go ahead and implement our second Lambda function which will retrieve the newsletter subscribers.
+In this function, we will get the email from the event object passed in when the function is called.
+Let's go ahead and implement our second Lambda function which will retrieve the newsletter subscribers.

 #### Retrieve Serverless Stories Newsletter Subscribers